Parthdsi/SYDE542/README.md

    Open your browser and navigate to `http://localhost:5173`.

    *Tip: For the best experience on desktop, open your browser's Developer Tools (F12) and toggle the "Device Toolbar" to view it in mobile layout.*

+AI was used to help create instructions on how others can run the platform.